pasandrei/MIRPR-pedestrian-and-vehicle-detection-SSDLite/README.md

   - The model to use: change `model_id` in `general_config.py` to one of the 3 available in `constants.py`
   - To use the full COCO dataset or use only images that contain annotations of people, change `dataset_root` path in `constants.py`.
 The dataset should be up one directory of the project.
 When using the dataset containing only person annotations, the model should be set up accordingly.
 This is done in `classes_config.py`, by default, only the modified SSDLite is trained only on people.
 Change `model_to_ids` if some other setup is desired.
   - To play around with the anchor configuration of the models, change `model_to_anchors` in `anchor_config.py`
+  - The device stuff is run on is also set from `general_config.py`, can be "cpu" or "cuda:0"

 # Models description
 - The SSD with ResNet backbone is taken from [2], and is trained and used only for benchmarking.
 The trainig setup is also similar to the one described in [2]